bajoriad/examma-ray/README.md

 # My Role

-1. Adding additional features to the system to make it more student-friendly.
+1. Adding the functionalities and grading algorithm of a new question type to test and automatically grade Parsons problems
 2. Optimising the grading alogirthm used to grade multiple choice questions on the test.

 # examma-ray